burgaslab/lab-pi/README.md

 *a very minimalistic app to control the RPI outputs using a web browser*
   * garage or front door
   * heating appliances

+  the app uses go routines and it is non blocking so you can control different pins with different delays and trigger options

 ## Usage